 To develop a home for special status species

 A Gravity Fed System

 One of the advantages of Pariette is that all ponds are filled using gravity as the working force.
 Expensive pumping is not required because water is diverted from Pariette Wash to the ponds through a series of water diversions.
 As the ponds fill, they overflow past water control structures designed to maintain constant water levels throughout the summer.
 This constant circulation of "new" water reduces the likelihood of possible disease outbreaks such as botulism.

 Access - From Vernal, Utah, take U.S. 40 west to Fort Duchesne, turn south, and drive about five miles (just past the Duchesne River).
 At the Myton "Y", turn south off the paved road onto the dirt road and travel another 16 miles across Leland Bench to Pariette.
 Follow the signs to the information board and overlook point.
 From Myton, Utah, proceed west on U.S. 40 approximately 1 mile to the Sand Wash-Green River access turnoff.
 Turn south and follow the paved road 1.7 miles to the Nine Mile-Sand Wash junction.
 Proceed to the left and follow the signs approximately 23 miles.

-Road Conditions - Travel to Pariette is by a double lane, partially graveled road.
-It can be driven in passenger cars except when thunderstorms and winter snows make the road impassible.
+Travel to Pariette is by a double lane, partially graveled road.
+It can be driven in passenger cars except when thunderstorms and winter snows make the road impassable.
 Large recreational vehicles or trailers are welcome at Pariette.
 However, vehicle travel among the ponds is limited to designated roads to reduce disturbance to nesting birds and dikes.
-These are narrow, single land roads and are not recommended for RVs or trailers.
+These are narrow, single lane roads and are not recommended for RVs or trailers.